Symmetry-based quantum algorithms for open-shop scheduling with hard constraints: Results

-\subsubsection{Phase Separator}
+\subsubsection{Phase separator}

 The unitary phase separator is supposed to render the classical objective function's behavior but is technically merely required to be diagonal in the computational basis.
-We want to be more precise and suggest the following definition. \begin{definition} A Hamiltonian $H$ is called a \textit{phase separator Hamiltonian} iff it fulfills the following two conditions: \begin{itemize} \item[(i)] $H$ is diagonal in the computational basis. \item[(ii)] The eigenspace of $H\vert_{\mathcal{S}}$ corresponding to its smallest eigenvalue is $\mathcal{S}_{\min}$. \end{itemize} Then
+We want to be more precise and suggest the following definition. \begin{Definition} A Hamiltonian $H$ is called a \textit{phase separator Hamiltonian} if it fulfills the following two conditions: \begin{itemize} \item[(i)] $H$ is diagonal in the computational basis. \item[(ii)] The eigenspace of $H\vert_{\mathcal{S}}$ corresponding to its smallest eigenvalue is $\mathcal{S}_{\min}$. \end{itemize} Then

-is the corresponding (\textit{parametrized}) \textit{phase separator}. \end{definition} The canonical choice for a phase separator Hamiltonian is the objective Hamiltonian $C$.
-However, there might be decent approximations of $C$ which are easier to implement and still preserve the optimal solution space.
-Since the phase separator is itself diagonal in the computational basis it trivially leaves the solution space $\mathcal{S}$ invariant!
+is the corresponding (\textit{parameteerized}) \textit{phase separator}. \end{Definition} The canonical choice for a phase separator Hamiltonian is the objective Hamiltonian $C$.
+However, there might be decent approximations of $C$ that are easier to implement and still preserve the optimal solution space, e.g., in threshold-based QAOA~\cite{Golden2021ThresholdBasedQuantumOptimization}.
+Since the phase separator is itself diagonal in the computational basis it trivially leaves the solution space $\mathcal{S}$ invariant.